Menu

 On Grief

-I had been listening to the many sounds of birds calling and early spring arriving outside my studio windows in Buffalo, and found myself then creating a static backdrop for this piece, which I certainly heard as rain.
+I had been listening to the many sounds of birds calling and early spring arriving outside my studio windows in Buffalo, and found myself then creating a static backdrop for this piece, which I certainly heard now as rain.
 A few sheets of different textures of plastic through a microphone modified by some effects pedals from Chase Bliss, and I was up and running with a virtual rain factory.
-I then simply layered Grayson’s playing on top of that backdrop, which I had also added some bells and very low volume tabla to.
-Nearing the end of the piece, I wanted to emphasize a feeling of disconnect—something akin to a long-distance phone call where the connection is not quite there, and eventually the conversation fades into a cascade of tones, echoes, and indistinguishable voices.
+I then simply layered Grayson’s playing on top of that backdrop, which I had also added some bells and very low-volume tabla to.
+Nearing the end of the piece, the composition on guitar fades, and so does the rain as a chorusing cascade of tabla and shaker repeats a mantra-like phrase until fading into the distance like a long distance phone call that never quite ends.

-On Grief, Kelly Cornelius – tabla, electronics, shaker
+On Grief vignette 1, Kelly Cornelius – plastic wrap, tabla, electronics, shaker

 Grayson Zuber – classical guitar